A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What happens if I don’t buy ACA-compliant health insurance?

-A. It depends on where you live and what medical care you end up needing during the year.
+The answer is that it depends on where you live and what medical care you end up needing during the year.
 But it's also important to understand that if you don't buy ACA-compliant health insurance, you're potentially missing out on the financial assistance that's available to most Marketplace enrollees.

 If I don't buy an ACA-compliant plan, will I have to pay a penalty?